 11. Organ Donation

-- Another biggest ethical issue is that as there is a big demand for organ transplants, there is a fear of illegal organ stealing from livings (human trafficking) without their consent to create organ farming to sell body parts for big prices.
+- Another biggest ethical issue is that as there is a big demand for organ transplants, there is a fear of illegal organ stealing from livings (human trafficking) without their consent to create organ farming to sell body parts for high prices.

 12. Head Transplant

 Cryonics refers the scientific method of freezing a newly-dead individual to reanimate or bring him to life at a later period.
-Because this process involves the reversing the process of death, several bioethical issues were raised against it.
+Because this process involves reversing the process of death, several bioethical issues were raised against it.